 'British Academy Television Awards'

-ITV's Coronation Street is yet another legendary soap to announce significant schedule changes.
-As iNews reports, the hit drama is reducing the number of weekly episodes from five to three, and addressing fans in a recent statement, a Corrie spokesperson said they "hope the audience will understand the reasons for this and continue to enjoy the shows."
+Coronation Street was yet another legendary soap to announce significant schedule changes in late March.
+As iNews reported at the time, the hit drama reduced the number of weekly episodes from five to three.

 'The Great British Bake Off' S11

 'The Great British Bake Off' / Channel 4